angelomorgado/OpenGL-2D-Engine-Template/README.md

 # OpenGL Template
 ## By [Ângelo Morgado](https://github.com/angelomorgado)

 This is a simple template written in C++ using OpenGL.
 It is intended to be used to do experiments with 2D/3D graphics.
-Compatible with Windows and Linux.
+Compatible with Windows (VSCode) and Linux.

 ### Instalation